Sleeping in Airports

 8. Sleep

-Airport HotelsNormally, catching up on sleep isn’t too problematic here, but thanks to the 2018 World Cup, the airport imposed fees of up to 500 rubles for travellers who use the airport for accommodations (aka sleeping).
-How long these rules will stay in place is unclear, but if you want to risk it here’s what to know: seats are plentiful (some without armrests) insides Terminals D, E, and F. Most flooring is tiled, but the intersection of Terminals D and E is carpeted.
+Normally, catching up on sleep isn’t too problematic here, but thanks to the 2018 World Cup, the airport imposed fees of up to 500 rubles for travellers who use the airport for accommodations (aka sleeping).
+How long these rules will stay in place is unclear, but if you want to risk it, here’s what to know: seats are plentiful (some without armrests) inside Terminals D, E, and F. Most flooring is tiled, but the intersection of Terminals D and E is carpeted.
 The airport is cold and bright, so eyeshades and earplugs come in handy.
-If you’d rather avoid any airport penalties, you have a few hotel options.
-Inside Terminal E’s transit area, the V Express offers private, compact rooms equipped with bed, bathroom, TV, and WiFi; available 24-hours with a 4-hour minimum.
-GoSleep Capsules in Terminal E also offers 12 sleep pods, rent by the hour.
-A Radisson Blu Hotel is located on airport premises, and a couple more hotels are located within a 5-minute walk, with shuttles and day rooms available.
-See our Moscow Sheremetyevo Airport Guide for locations.

 These are just a few things to do on a layover at Moscow Sheremetyevo Airport.
-Visit our Moscow Sheremetyevo Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Moscow Sheremetyevo Airport Guide for more information about the services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.